NYC Early-Stage Life Sciences Funding Initiative

 The City of New York Early-Stage Life Sciences Funding Initiative represents an unprecedented public-private partnership across world-class academic institutions, industry leaders, top-tier investors, and the philanthropic community.

-Established by the New York City Economic Development Corporation (NYCEDC) with at least $50 million in matching funds from top-tier venture capital partners including Celgene Corporation, GE Ventures, and Eli Lilly & Company, the funding partnership will deploy a minimum of $100 million and seeks to launch 15 to 20 breakthrough ventures by 2020.
+Established by the New York City Economic Development Corporation (NYCEDC) with at least $50 million in matching funds from top-tier venture capital partners including Celgene Corporation, and Eli Lilly & Company, the funding partnership will deploy a minimum of $120 million and seeks to launch breakthrough ventures by 2020.

-The Life Sciences Funding Initiative is the capstone to a portfolio of City initiatives designed to champion New York City's early-stage life sciences ecosystem.
-It was designed to support the development of new technologies and products for patients and researchers, including therapeutics, medical devices, diagnostics, research and development instrumentation, and digital life sciences technologies.
+The Life Sciences Funding Initiative is part of a portfolio of City initiatives designed to champion New York City's early-stage life sciences ecosystem.
+It is designed to support the development of new technologies and products for patients and researchers, including therapeutics, medical devices, diagnostics, research and development instrumentation, and digital life sciences technologies.

 The program will anchor and accelerate the growth of New York City’s ecosystem for venture creation and early-stage research and development, ultimately transforming the landscape of life sciences in the city and advancing cutting-edge innovations for patients in need.

-The strategic partners will receive early visibility on quality deal flow in NYC, benefiting from top-tier due diligence on new venture opportunities.
-The strategic partners will also participate in an extensive advisory network, working closely with the investment partners, leading scientists, and entrepreneurs to launch new companies from scratch.
-NYCEDC and the strategic partners envision increasing the scale of the project through additional civic and strategic partners and contributions from philanthropy and industry.
+As Strategic Investors, Celgene, and Eli Lilly will participate in an extensive advisory network, working closely with the venture capital firms to engage leading scientists and entrepreneurs to launch new companies in New York City.
+NYCEDC and the Strategic Investors plan to increase the scale of the Initiative by enlisting additional civic and strategic partners from philanthropy and industry.

-If you are interested in participating as a strategic investor, civic partner, or VC partner, email Raphael Farzan-Kashani.
+If you are interested in participating as a strategic investor, civic partner, or VC partner, please contact the NYCEDC life sciences team.